CIBC-Internal/python/Doc/library/select.rst

    polling object; see section :ref:`devpoll-objects` below for the methods supported by devpoll objects.

-   :c:func:`devpoll` objects are linked to the number of file descriptors allowed at the time of instantiation.
-If your program reduces this value, :c:func:`devpoll` will fail.
-If your program increases this value, :c:func:`devpoll` may return an incomplete list of active file descriptors.
+   :c:func:`!devpoll` objects are linked to the number of file descriptors allowed at the time of instantiation.
+If your program reduces this value, :c:func:`!devpoll` will fail.
+If your program increases this value, :c:func:`!devpoll` may return an incomplete list of active file descriptors.

    The new file descriptor is :ref:`non-inheritable <fd_inheritance>`.